Briguy52/brian-website-2017/_posts/2015-08-08-Vanishing Point.md

 ---
 layout: post_page
-title: Pen Reviews - Pilot Vanishing Point
+title: Pilot Vanishing Point | Fountain Pen
 ---
 This is a writeup of the Pilot Vanishing Point ‘Special Alloy’ Fountain Pen